 While our lifestyles dictate our increased risk, we are all at risk.
 25% of oral cancers occur in people who don’t smoke and have no other risk factors.
 Signs and symptoms of oral cancer include one or more of the following:

 The key to fighting oral cancer is early detection, but identifying lesions early is difficult with an unaided visual examination.
-We recommend you have a VelScope® exam.
+To provide oral cancer screening and detection we recommend you have a VelScope® exam.

 The VelScope® exam involves using a special Handpiece that emits a safe blue light into the oral cavity, causing tissue fluorescence from the surface of the epithelium through to the basement membrane, where pre-malignant changes typically start and in the stroma beneath.
 The special, patented optical filtering in the Handpiece allows the clinician to immediately view the different fluorescence signatures from the oral tissue to help differentiate between normal and abnormal tissue.